MichaelMcDonough/2D-Drawing-Application/README.md

 # HOW TO:

-* To run the application, run the main class, Java2dDrawingApplication, inside the Java2dDrawingApplication.java file
+* Run the main class, Java2dDrawingApplication, inside the Java2dDrawingApplication.java file

 * Once running, select a shape, whether you want it filled, or just the outline, the line width, and dash width.